Autofill Help

 Type = JavaScript

-- Q Where does Autofill store its data, and does it send the data anywhere?
+Value = - Q 7.
+Where does Lightning Autofill store its data, and does it send the data anywhere?

-- A Autofill stores its data in the extension's
+- A Lightning Autofill stores its data using the browser's

-.
-Autofill does not and will never send your data anywhere.
+API.
+Lightning Autofill does not and will never send your data anywhere.
 You can verify this by monitoring the Network tab.
-In fact, Autofill doesn't even track you using Google Analytics or anything else.
-Note that even though your data is not sent anywhere, you should still NOT use Autofill to store sensitive or confidential information since the storage area is NOT encrypted, which means anybody with access to your computer will be able to see whatever you store in Autofill if they know where to look.
+In fact, Lightning Autofill doesn't even track you using Google Analytics or anything else.
+Note that even though your data is not sent anywhere, you should still NOT use Lightning Autofill to store sensitive or confidential information since the storage area is NOT encrypted, which means anybody with access to your computer will be able to see whatever you store in Lightning Autofill if they know where to look.

 - Open Developer Tools (F12 or Ctrl + Shift + I).